nexner/2018-08-31-Calgary/index.md

 {% comment %}
   HEADER

 this takes forever!

+THIS IS A PRACTICE SESSION SO IT'S NOT FOR A REAL THING

   Edit the values in the block above to be appropriate for your workshop.
   If the value is not 'true', 'false', 'null', or a number, please use